barakamwakisha/tarablade/README.md

 # Introduction

 [![StyleCI](https://github.styleci.io/repos/212110481/shield?branch=develop)](https://github.styleci.io/repos/212110481)
-A package that quickly converts plain HTML files into Blade files and integrates them into a Laravel project, together with their accompanying assets.
+A package that quickly converts plain HTML files into Blade templates and integrates them into a Laravel project, together with their accompanying assets.